Criminal Justice (CRIJ)

 CRIJ 3390.
 Contemporary Issues in Police Management.
 3 Hours.

 Students gain an understanding of complex management issues for law enforcement agencies.
-Through case studies and lectures, students explore key issues such as leadership, organizational culture, community relations, diversity, technology, and accountability.
+Through case studies and lectures, students may explore key issues such as leadership, organizational culture, community relations, technology, and accountability.
 Students develop the critical thinking skills necessary to understand and address the complexities of managing modern police organizations.

 CRIJ 3394.
-Global Terrorism and Homeland Security.
+Terrorism & the CJ System.
 3 Hours.

 Prerequisite: CRIJ 2361 or CRIJ 2362 .